 3. Include a link in your LinkedIn ad copy

-Although there is a particular place within the creative to paste your destination URL, this is not the only place you can do that.
-You can actually paste the URL in the copy as well, and I highly recommend that you do that.
+Although there is a particular place within the ad to paste your destination URL, this is not the only place you can do that.
+You can actually paste the URL in the text as well, and I highly recommend that you do that.

 Sometimes, people prefer to click on the link within the copy instead on the ad itself.
 Especially when the whole text, with the URL included, fits under 2 lines.
-Having the URL before the See more link pops up will increase its visibility:
+Having the URL before the See more option will increase its visibility and grab the attention.

 4. Include a Call to Action